ronin-exe/Basic-Student-Management-System/README.md

-# Basic-Student-Management-System
+# Basic-Student-Management-System [ Creating a virtual environment is required]

-A Basic student management system using Django
+Learned from <a href="https://www.youtube.com/watch?v=EUMpUUXKvP0">This tutorial</a>